Ireland Pet Passport & Import Regulations

 Regulations in steps 1 and 2 apply.

-If traveling to Ireland from another country, then the forms must be endorsed by the government agency responsible for the import and export of animals.
+The forms must be endorsed by the government agency responsible for the import and export of animals.

 This form is good for transports of 5 or less dogs, cats or ferrets. (see step 6 if you are traveling with more than 5 pets.)
 It is valid for 4 months of travel within the EU as long as your pet's rabies vaccination does not expire.